thomasgallagher/OAuth2-ObjC/README.md

 ## Usage

-1. Add `#import "OAuth2Client.h"` to the ViewController in your project that you want to sign in from.
+1. Add `#import "OAuth2Client.h"` to the ViewController in your project that you want to auth from.
-2. Call `[[OAuth2Client sharedInstance] authenticateInViewController:self];` from the ViewController you want to sign in from - a modal browser will show and begin the OAuth2 sign in process.
+2. Call `[[OAuth2Client sharedInstance] authenticateInViewController:self];` - a modal browser will show and begin the OAuth2 auth process.
 3. When the user is returned - the library will fire a `kOAuth2SignedInNotification` notification.

 ## Access token